 Because of its dense underground rhizome system, bamboo is especially well-suited for phytoremediation.
 This is the natural process by which plant tissue absorbs contaminated water and removes, stabilizes or destroys certain harmful substances.

 Therefore, if you are flushing conventional soaps into the gray water and directing it into the garden, bamboo should be the first stop.
 You might, for example, have a hedge of bamboo running along the highest end of the garden.
-You can feed the gray water into the bamboo, and let it percolate through the soil.
-From there, the water, now somewhat cleaner, will trickle down into the other plants.
+You can feed the gray water into the bamboo, and let it percolate through the roots and soil.
+From there, the water, now significantly cleaner, will trickle down into the other plants.